How to Sell to Hospital Administrators

 Patient Safety and Quality

-The Problem: Recent changes in how hospital administrators hire doctors have made it difficult to engage doctors in working collectively to improve patient safety and quality.
+The Problem: Ongoing changes in how hospital administrators hire doctors have made it difficult to engage doctors in working collectively to improve patient safety and quality, and ensure that a high-quality patient experience remains a priority.
 According to the whitepaper, Engaging Physicians in a Shared Quality Agenda by the Institute for Healthcare Improvement, hospitals are hiring independent physicians which can cause in-house physicians to worry about patient poaching by the independents.

 Gaining staff cooperation and implementing new programs and procedures are nearly impossible in a fear-based working environment.

-The Opportunity: Identifying your product or service as a solution to improving safety and quality in clinical practice can get a hospital administrator’s attention.
+The Opportunity: Is your product medical equipment or a medical device?
+Is it supply chain software?
+Is it a technology that helps your prospect be compliant with HIPAA regulations?
+Identifying your product or service as a solution to improving safety and quality in clinical practice can get a hospital administrator’s attention.
 Demonstrate how your offering will reduce unnecessary procedures or redesign the care process to be more efficient and you have an excellent opportunity to set an appointment.

 Or, if you have a coaching service that can help hospital administrators communicate or lead more effectively and bring a team together, you may also land an appointment.